Note: ENGL 102 or 120 is a prerequisite for all religious studies courses.

 RELST 290: Religion and Literature (3)

-Examination of selected themes that relate religion and theology to literature.
+This course is an examination of selected themes that relate religion and theology to literature.
 Focus of the course varies, e.g., religious autobiography, religious epic, the Bible as literature, women writers, etc.

 RELST 291: Feminist/Womanist Perspectives on Religion (3)